cjweeks/tensorflow-cmake/examples/README.md

 ### Install-Project
 First, install Eigen and Protobuf (skip if you have already done this).
-Both libraries are installed to `/usr/local` in this exanple; if you have installed them elsewhere, simply substitute your directory:
+Both libraries are installed to `/usr/local` in this exanple; if you wish to install them elsewhere, simply substitute your directory:
 ```bash
 sudo ./eigen.sh install ~/git/tensorflow /usr/local
 sudo ./protobuf.sh install ~/git/tensorflow /usr/local
 ```

-Generate the required CMake files (be sure to alter the name of your install directory if it is not `/usr/local`):
+Generate the required CMake files (be sure to substitute the name of your install directory if it is not `/usr/local`):
 ```bash
 # This will generate / copy FindEigen.cmake, Eigen_VERSION.cmake, FindProtobuf.cmake, and Protobuf_VERSION.cmake
 ./eigen.sh generate installed ~/git/tensorflow examples/install-project/cmake/Modules /usr/local